Flinders University is committed to providing access to fair and impartial appeal and complaint resolution processes.

 - administrative operations or decisions relating to academic matters.

 The Student Appeals Committee will also hear appeals arising from higher degree research studies.

 Complaints concerning unlawful discrimination, harassment or bullying should be referred to the Student Equal Opportunity Advisor.

 Support for students

-The University encourages students to seek advice on grievance mechanisms from the Student Advocacy Officers at the Flinders University Student Assoication.
+The University encourages students to seek advice on grievance mechanisms from the Student Advocacy Officers at the Flinders University Student Association.
 These staff may play an advocacy role from time to time.

 Staff of the University's Health, Counselling and Disability Services can also provide students with documentation attesting to circumstances that should be taken into account by the University.

-Where students initiate meetings to resolve grievances informally with University staff, or are invited to attend meetings for this purpose, students may request the presence of an impartial person to attend with them, in addition or in preference to a Student Assist Office staff member.
-The role played by this person is expected to be as a neutral witness to the discussion.
+Where students initiate meetings to resolve grievances informally with University staff, or are invited to attend meetings for this purpose, students may request the presence of an impartial person to attend with them.
+This person may be another enrolled student or one of the Student Advocacy Officers from the Flinders University Student Association.
+The role played by this person is expected to be as a support person and neutral witness to the discussion.